fall Yoga session in Two HArbors, Thursday evenings 6-7:15P, September-January, 2019

-Join Hilary Buckwalter Kesti at Minnehaha Middle School in Two Harbors, MN, for a weekly yoga class!
+Join Hilary Buckwalter Kesti at the Minnehaha Middle School in Two Harbors, MN, for a weekly yoga class!
 Class will include yoga asana and a short meditation practice.
 All levels welcome.
-Register through Two Harbors Community Education by following the “learn more” link below.
-Registration is required.
+Registration is required through Two Harbors Community Education.

-registration for Next year’s 250 hour Yoga teacher training program opens on September 15!
+registration for our next 250 hour yoga teacher training program opens September 15!

 Know the Depths of Yourself.

 House of the Gathering Yoga School is duluth’s only trauma conscious yoga school, and offers opportunities to deepen the practice and understanding of yoga through workshops, retreats, and a 250 hour Yoga Teacher Training Program (YTT).

 We Are Doing Something Different

 With a curriculum based on Patanjali’s Eight Limbs of Yoga our Yoga Teacher Training Program informs all aspects of our lives, from our physical health to our personal relationships, to social issues and even tough global issues like climate change.
 House of the Gathering Yoga School trains seekers in classical Hatha yoga, trauma conscious yoga, meditation, depth psychology, sustainable practices and more, through a holistic Yoga Teacher Training Program that makes the ancient teachings of yoga relevant, accessible, and practicle.
 Learn more by checking out Our Story

 We also hold in-depth workshops and registration classes as an opportunity for seekers and students to move deeper into their practice.
 Check our calendar for upcoming workshops.